wakidurrahman/events-apps/README.md

-# Shop Shine - E-Commerce Application
+# ShopShine - E-Commerce Application

 A full-stack e-commerce platform built with modern web technologies.
 This project demonstrates best practices in full-stack development with React, GraphQL, Node.js, and MySQL.

 ## 🚀 Overview

-Shop Shine is a complete e-commerce management system featuring product catalog, customer management, order processing, and payment tracking.
+ShopShine is a complete e-commerce management system featuring product catalog, customer management, order processing, and payment tracking.
 Built with a modern tech stack, it provides a robust foundation for scalable e-commerce applications.

 ## 📋 Table of Contents